zaidalyafeai/curator/README.md

 ```

-> ake sure to set your OpenAI API key in the environment variable `OPENAI_API_KEY` by doing
+> Make sure to set your OpenAI API key in the environment variable `OPENAI_API_KEY` by doing
 > ```bash
 > export OPENAI_API_KEY=your-api-key
 > ```